Free Schapelle

 Not only should this camera footage have been allowed into the courtroom, the Judge himself should have insisted on it.
 The testimony of these men was both crucial and damning, and Schapelle had every right to request this footage for the purpose of refuting it.
 When the Judge failed to comply with the request he sided with the Prosecution, and his impartiality was seriously compromised.

 For him and the other two Judges to find Schapelle ‘Guilty’ of importing a Class One Narcotic, without any proof that the drugs even came from Australia, and without attempting to confirm that the testimony presented as secondary evidence was actually true and correct, especially when this evidence was being disputed, was an outrageous travesty of justice.
-They chose, or were ordered by a higher authority, to believe the lies of these men, yet they dismissed outright not only Schapelle’s sworn statements, but also her testimony, and the testimony of every one of her witnesses.

 On the charge of trafficking, they found Schapelle ‘Guilty,’ even though the Prosecution did not present a single piece of evidence or testimony to support the charge.
 In so doing, they were then at liberty, under Indonesian Law, to impose a sentence in excess of 10 years, this being the maximum allowable for possession and importation alone.